SAP/ai-sdk-js/README.md

     })
 ```

-It is also possible to create a chat client by passing a `deploymentId` instead of the `modelName`.
+It is also possible to create a chat client by passing a `modelName`instead of the `deploymentId`.

 ## Support, Feedback, Contribution